MicrosoftDocs/windows-itpro-docs/windows/privacy/required-windows-diagnostic-data-events-and-fields-2004.md

 - **PCFP**  An ID for the system calculated by hashing hardware identifiers.
 - **PerfBackoff**  Indicates if the run was invoked with logic to stop running when a user is present.
 Helps to understand why a run may have a longer elapsed time than normal.
 - **PerfBackoffInsurance**  Indicates if appraiser is running without performance backoff because it has run with perf backoff and failed to complete several times in a row.
 - **RunAppraiser**  Indicates if Appraiser was set to run at all.
-If this if false, it is understood that data events will not be received from this device.
+If this if false, it's understood that data events won't be received from this device.
 - **RunDate**  The date that the diagnostic data run was stated, expressed as a filetime.
 - **RunGeneralTel**  Indicates if the generaltel.dll component was run.
 Generaltel collects additional diagnostic data on an infrequent schedule and only from machines at diagnostic data levels higher than Basic.
 - **RunOnline**  Indicates if appraiser was able to connect to Windows Update and theefore is making decisions using up-to-date driver coverage information.